Mushymato/MiscMapActionsProperties/docs/draw-layers.md

 #### string values

 - `mushymato.MMAP/DrawLayer.{DrawLayerId}.condition`: A [Game State Query](https://stardewvalleywiki.com/Modding:Game_state_queries) to determine if this layer should draw.
 Rechecked on time changed (e.g. 10 in game minutes).
+- `mushymato.MMAP/DrawLayer.{DrawLayerId}.color`: Draw color for the layer, can use hex or [named color](https://docs.monogame.net/api/Microsoft.Xna.Framework.Color.html), white by default.

 #### float values